 Charter Review Committee

-The Palm Coast City Council is seeking applications to join the Charter Review Committee.
-The purpose of a Charter Review Committee is to examine the city’s Charter, which functions as the city’s constitution, and recommend potential updates or changes to ensure it continues to meet the needs of the community.
+The Palm Coast City Council has formed Charter Review Committee to examine the city’s Charter, which functions as the city’s constitution, and recommend potential updates or changes to ensure it continues to meet the needs of the community.

 Navigation Menu